 What Is A French Drain And How Does It Work?

-French drains are a trusted solution for redirecting water away from vulnerable areas like foundations and basements.
-So how does it work?
-Picture a trench filled with gravel with a perforated pipe running through it.
+French drains are used to re-direct water away from vulnerable areas like foundations and basements.
+They consist of a gravel-filled trench with a perforated pipe running through it.
 Water naturally flows downhill, so when it rains, or the ground gets wet, the water seeps through the gravel into the pipe.
-The pipe then collects the water and directs it to a spot where it won’t cause damage, like a drainage ditch.
+The French drain pipe then collects the water and directs it to a spot where it won’t cause damage, like a drainage ditch.

 Types Of French Drains